Parts of Speech

 Adverbs of frequency explain how often something happens.

-Position: They usually appear before the main verb but after the verb “to be.”
+Position: They usually appear before the main verb but after the verb to be.

 Example Words:: always, often, frequently, usually, sometimes, rarely, never, occasionally, regularly, seldom